LuXDAmore/vue-cursor-fx/README.md

         data-cursor-hover
         data-cursor-mix-blend-mode="difference"
     >
-        Add `data-cursor-mix-blend-mode` to an every html elements that you want to change the mix-blend-mode value, default value is 'darken'
+        Add `data-cursor-mix-blend-mode` to an every html elements that you want to change the mix-blend-mode type.
     </button>

     <cursor-fx />